lexdon/tweet-stream/README.md

 - Write tests
 - Run load tests with `-race` enabled
 - Implement persistent session storage (e.g. Redis) & CSRF protection (e.g. gorilla/csrf)
+- Take a closer look at the use of go channels and make sure we don't end up leaking goroutines
+- Remove unsafe casts (use context and middleware to propagate session state instead)

+# Nice to have
 - Implement Twitter auth in popup